NYPL/metadata-documentation/projects/projects.md

 # Projects
 {: .no_toc }

-An overview of projects initiated by or involving the Metadata Services Unit (MSU) and other collaborators throughout the Library
+An overview of projects initiated by or involving Metadata Services and other collaborators throughout the Library

 {: .highlight-title }
 > 🚧 Under Construction